usnistgov/FederalProfile-8259A/_8259-Control/logical.md

   - Governing risk evaluation for IoT devices, including how risk levels will be established for the risks the device brings into the system.
   - Establishing the required documentation from IoT device manufacturers for the available logical and remote interface access controls, and the required controls to allow usage of the IoT device within agency systems.
   - Describing the acceptable and unacceptable types of data that can be sent through each IoT device interface, and the controls that need to be implemented to meet the restrictions.
-  - Governing how to work with manufacturers on possible modifications of interface controls for IOT devices.
+  - Governing how to work with manufacturers on possible modifications of interface controls for IoT devices.
   - Establishing the requirements for role-based access controls for specific types of Iot data.
   - Governing the types of compensating controls that should be use when an IoT device manufacturer will not make changes or provide support for IoT device interfaces to support necessary security controls.

-## Policies and procedures for required IoT control techniques.
+## Policies and procedures for required authentication techniques.

 Policies and procedures establish the capabilities necessary to support required IoT control techniques, such as PIV authentication.
 Controls that may be necessary: